lanagarmire/DeepProg/docs/usage_ensemble.md

 ```
 boosting.load_new_test_dataset(
     {'RNA': 'rna_dummy.tsv'}, # OMIC file of the test set.
 It doesnt have to be the same as for training
-    'survival_dummy.tsv', # Survival file of the test set
     'TEST_DATA_1', # Name of the test test to be used
+    'survival_dummy.tsv', # [OPTIONAL] Survival file of the test set.
+USeful to compute accuracy metrics on the test dataset
 )

 # Predict the labels on the test dataset